Microsoft Defender for Endpoint on Linux

 In general you need to take the following steps:

-- Ensure that you have a Microsoft Defender for Endpoint subscription, and that you have access to the Microsoft Defender for Endpoint portal.
+- Ensure that you have a Microsoft Defender for Endpoint subscription.

 - Deploy Microsoft Defender for Endpoint on Linux using one of the following deployment methods: